openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 In openFrameworks, raster images can come from a wide variety of sources, including (but not limited to):

-- an image file (stored in a commonly-used format like .JPEG, .PNG, .TIFF, or .GIF), loaded and decompressed from your hard drive into an `ofImage`;
+- an image file (stored in a commonly-used format like .JPEG, .PNG, .TIFF, or .GIF), loaded and decompressed from your hard drive into an `ofImage`
-- a real-time image stream from a webcam or other video camera (using an `ofVideoGrabber`);
+- a real-time image stream from a webcam or other video camera (using an `ofVideoGrabber`)
-- a sequence of frames loaded from a digital video file (using an `ofVideoPlayer`);
+- a sequence of frames loaded from a digital video file (using an `ofVideoPlayer`)
-- a buffer of pixels grabbed from whatever you've already displayed on your screen, captured with `ofImage::grabScreen()`;
+- a buffer of pixels grabbed from whatever you've already displayed on your screen, captured with `ofImage::grabScreen()`
-- a synthetic computer graphic rendering, perhaps obtained from an `ofFBO` or stored in an `ofPixels` or `ofTexture` object;
+- a generated computer graphic rendering, perhaps obtained from an `ofFBO` or stored in an `ofPixels` or `ofTexture` object
-- a real-time video from a more specialized variety of camera, such as a 1394b Firewire camera (via `ofxLibdc`), a networked Ethernet camera (via `ofxIpCamera`), a Canon DSLR (using `ofxCanonEOS`), or with the help of a variety of other community-contributed addons like `ofxQTKitVideoGrabber`, `ofxRPiCameraVideoGrabber`, etc.;
+- a real-time video from a more specialized variety of camera, such as a 1394b Firewire camera (via `ofxLibdc`), a networked Ethernet camera (via `ofxIpCamera`), a Canon DSLR (using `ofxCanonEOS`), or with the help of a variety of other community-contributed addons like `ofxQTKitVideoGrabber`, `ofxRPiCameraVideoGrabber`, etc.
 - perhaps more exotically, a *depth image*, in which pixel values represent *distances* instead of colors.
-Depth images can be captured from real-world scenes with special cameras (such as a Microsoft Kinect via the `ofxKinect` addon), or extracted from synthetic CGI scenes using (for example) `ofFBO::getDepthTexture()`.
+Depth images can be captured from real-world scenes with special cameras (such as a Microsoft Kinect via the `ofxKinect` addon), or extracted from CGI scenes using (for example) `ofFBO::getDepthTexture()`.

 ![We don't have the rights to this image, it's just something I found on the internet.
 We need something similar](images/kinect_depth_image.png)
 *An example of a depth image (left) and a corresponding RGB color image (right), captured simultaneously with a Microsoft Kinect.
 In the depth image, the brightness of a pixel represents its proximity to the camera.
 (Note that these two images, presented in a raw state, are not yet "calibrated" to each other, meaning that there is not an exact pixel-for-pixel correspondence between a pixel's color and its corresponding depth.)*